PurseChicken/helm-charts/charts/cnrm-chart/README.md

 $ helm dep update
 ```

 Specify the values you want to use in your own values file.
 Use the included values.yaml file as a reference.
+Lots of comments are included in the values file.

 [values.yaml](./values.yaml)